guritso/slash-bot-template/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/GuriZenit/Slash)
 ![GitHub](https://img.shields.io/github/license/GuriZenit/slash?color=blue)
 > Add slash commands from json file!

-> This only for version 12.x of discord.js
+> This is only for version 12.x of discord.js
 ## Example
 Let's suppose we have this PING command in `/options/commands.json`:
 ```json